rosiwalden/ruby_challenge_one/README.md

 These challenges are really tightly focused and repetitive.
 The goal is to become familiar with the basic building blocks of programming.

 > You'll be asked to zip up and share your solutions to these exercises so that your coach can see what you're learning and what you need to focus on next.

 ### Programs

 These challenges require you to bring those basic building blocks together and build a useful program.

 > You'll be asked to do a screen recording when working on this challenge so that your coaches can see what you're learning and what you need to focus on next.

+### Peer Code Review

+Upon submission of your various programming tasks in this module, your technical coach will pair you up with someone who will review your code.
+Work with this colleague, until you are both happy that the submission is adequate at which point you can merge the branch and close the Pull Request.

+You can navigate [here](../PEER_REVIEW.md) to view the Peer Review Overview.

 ## Chapters

 1. [Password Validator](./chapter1/README.md)